ikmalsaid/mindful-agents/README.md

     stream_output=True # Enable streaming output
     stream_delay=0.01 # Delay between characters during streaming )

+# Note that when saving in TXT or Markdown format, the client will create both the specified format file AND a JSON file to preserve all conversation metadata.
 ```
-Note: When saving in TXT or Markdown format, the client will create both the specified format file AND a JSON file to preserve all conversation metadata.

 ### Chat Completion